Preparing For Your Long Distance Move

 - Check with family and friends for information about local movers.

-- Ask your realtor or a contact in your new area for recommendations.
+- Ask your realtor or contact in your new area for recommendations.

 - Research online for favorable reviews and good ratings.